-Until the Add/Drop deadline on September 14th, your class lists may continue to change.
+Until the Add/Drop deadline for the semester, your class lists may continue to change.

 Faculty have expressed concern about new students registering in their course not having access to the email messages or content they have previously sent out to the class.

 You can send a message to all of the students in your class directly from Moodle?
 The Moodle announcements tool that is automatically part of every Moodle course is a great way to send announcements and messages to your students.
 When you post an announcement it automatically emails the message to all of your students.
 It is also a great way to keep an ongoing record of all the communications you have sent to your class.
 This will allow students who are added to your course to view old announcements and all of your students can go back and review all of your messages at any time during the semester.